Welcome back, Kristaps Porzingis

 Obviously.

-The star center took the floor with the Celtics for the first time since the clinching game of the 2024 NBA Finals, Porzingis made his season debut less than five months after surgery to repair his postseason injuries and his impact showed early.
+The star center took the floor with the Celtics for the first time since the clinching game of the 2024 NBA Finals.
+Porzingis made his season debut less than five months after surgery to repair his postseason injuries and his impact showed early.

 Porzingis finished with 16 points on 50% shooting in 23 minutes to go with six rebounds, two assists, a steal and two blocks.

-Three-point shooting
+3-point shooting

-There’s too many choices, so we’ll tip our cap to the collective team for absolutely cooking from beyond the arc Monday night.
+There are too many choices, so we’ll tip our cap to the collective team for absolutely cooking from beyond the arc Monday night.

-Boston tied an NBA record with 12 made three-pointers in the second quarter.
+Boston tied an NBA record with 12 made 3-pointers in the second quarter.
 That helped the Celtics set a franchise record with 51 points in the quarter on a purely absurd showing of elite offense from the talented roster.
 The Celtics had five players drain at least two attempts from deep.

 Payton Pritchard

-Okay, maybe one three-point shooter stood out.
+OK, maybe one 3-point shooter stood out.

-Pritchard went bag into his bag and showed off some serious range yet again with a few deep daggers in the third quarter.
+Pritchard went deep into his bag and showed off some serious range yet again with a few deep daggers in the third quarter.
 Pritchard reached double figures before the half and tallied six more threes to finish with 20 points.

 DUDS